Skip to content

 Knowsley Community Network Group

-Our Knowsley Community Network Group runs each Wednesday morning in term time, 9.30am – 11.30am at Old Schoolhouse Community Project, St Johns Road, Huyton.
+Our Knowsley Community Network Group runs every Wednesday morning in term time, 9.30am – 11.30am at Old Schoolhouse Community Project, St Johns Road, Huyton.
 We offer a weekly opportunity for informal learning and support, discussing a different topic each week and sharing experiences and the local offer in your area.
 No need to book just come along.

 Supporting you to find the answers around: